joybj98/bachelor-research-project/README.md

 #### new interp.py:

 To do spatial IDW interpolation for climate models.
-Much faster than interpolation.py even without multiprocessing.
+Much faster than interpolation.py even without multiprocessing. **Recommended**

 #### weighting.py

-Assigning weights and do statistical evaluation for weighted models and raw models.
+Assigning weights and do statistical evaluation for weighted models and raw models. **Recommended**

 #### output_bathy.py & output_wind.py